Agoric/documentation/main/getting-started/intro-zoe.md

 </tr>
 <tr>
 <td><center>3</center></td>
-<td>Recipients use the InviteIssuer to validate their invitation.
+<td>Recipients use the InviteIssuer to claim and validate their invitation.
 </td>
 </tr>
 <tr>